Carreau/phd-dissertation/parts/part3.rst

     for the same corrected distance between bead centers.

 The last parameter of our model is :math:`\delta`, the distance at which the force diverges.
-It can be seen in :num:`Figure #delta-violin` that with the exception of zero Capping Protein, the distance at which the model diverges gets closer to the polystyrene bead diameter, as the concentration of Capping Proteins in the medium increases.
+It can be seen in :num:`figure #delta-violin` that with the exception of zero Capping Protein, the distance at which the model diverges gets closer to the polystyrene bead diameter, as the concentration of Capping Proteins in the medium increases.
 It is interesting to note that the distance offset